What is Linux?

 Many more Linux distribution can be found and each of them contains the Linux kernel and the following major software packages:

-• X-based window managers and / or graphical desktop environments: Window managers provide only the most basic window management.
-Examples include OpenBox, FVWM, Fluxbox, IceWM, and more.
-These usually only include creating and moving windows, and possibly one or two more menus.
-Desktop environments, on the other hand, provide a complete, modern user interface with a number of additional software packages.
-The most well-known desktop environments: Gnome, KDE, LXDE, XFCE, etc.
+- X-based window managers and / or graphical desktop environments: Window managers provide only the most basic window management.
+Examples include OpenBox, FVWM, Fluxbox, IceWM, etc. These usually only involve creating and moving windows, and maybe a menu or two.
+Desktop environments, on the other hand, provide a complete, modern user interface with the help of several additional software packages.
+The best-known desktop environments: Gnome, KDE, LXDE, XFCE, etc

 Today's Linux distributions contain a wide variety of software - so much so that some distributions usually fit on more than one DVD.